jrpotter/notebook/notes/combinatorics/combinations.md

 }
 ```

-The above approach prints out all $k$-combinations of a given array.
+The above approach prints out all $k$-combinations of an array.

 %%ANKI
 Basic